Hi, I’m Meg. I define product futures, design experiences people love, & build the teams that deliver them.

 2017 – 2021

-I led a team of 5 product designers and 2 researchers responsible for every aspect of Product Design at Favor, from guiding our product team to build the right thing by discovering user needs down to pixel-perfect execution of outstanding interfaces for our mobile, desktop, web, and internal applications.
+Started as the second product designer; grew to lead a team of 5 product designers and 2 researchers responsible for every aspect of Product Design at Favor across our mobile, desktop, web, and internal applications.

 Dropbox